-When you are connected to a KVM target server in VKC, you can view information about USB profiles via the Help on USB Profiles command on the USB Profile menu.
+When you are connected to a KVM target server via the Virtual KVM Client (VKC), you can view information about USB profiles via the Help on USB Profiles command on the USB Profile menu.

 USB profile help appears in the USB Profile Help window.
-For detailed information about specific USB profiles, see Available USB Profiles (on page 101).
+For detailed information about specific USB profiles, see Available USB Profiles (on page 111).